sarahgabrielle/WDI_PROJECT_2/README.md

 ## Technical Requirements:

 * Have at _least_ 2 models – one representing a user and one that represents the main resource of the app
-* Incude relationships - embedded or referenced.
+* Include relationships - embedded or referenced.
 * App should include authentication - with encrypted passwords & an authorization flow.
 * Have complete RESTful routes for at least one of the resources with all CRUD actions.
 * Must use SCSS